RushikeshKothawade07/Dog_Vision/README.md

 # Dog_Vision
-Dog Vision: A web app that uses deep learning to identify dog breeds from uploaded images.
-Predicts breed with confidence score and provides Google search link for more information.
-User-friendly tool for dog breed identification and exploration.

-# Dog_Vision

 Dog Vision is a web application that uses deep learning to identify dog breeds from uploaded images.
 It provides a user-friendly interface for users to explore and discover the breed of their dogs with ease.